Menu Close

 Four Research Teams Each Awarded $50,000 ATIP Grant

-Congratulations to our 2024 ATIP Recipients
+Congratulations to the 2024 ATIP Recipients

 Funded by a Clinical and Translational Science Award (CTSA) from the NIH National Center for Advancing Translational Sciences (NCATS)Accelerated Translational Incubator Pilot (ATIP) Program Grants seek to support projects that focus on the science of science and ultimately promote NCATS’ mission to accelerate translational research by exploring more efficient strategies for overcoming barriers to investigational studies.
 Grants are awarded annually and the theme for this years’ funding cycle was improving the process of data integration.
 The research proposals selected for support included 2 projects at Johns Hopkins and 2 projects from the ICTR’s CTSA partner, the University of Maryland Baltimore ICTR.
 Each awardee receives a 12-month, $50,000 grant.